1972 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2004 - Present

-Particularly noteworthy is the performance of the 1972-D No “FG” variety, which appears two times in the rankings despite its controversial status.
-Even mid-grade examples of this variety achieve substantial premiums, reflecting strong collector demand for authenticated specimens.
+The 1972-D No FG variety earns multiple appearances in the rankings despite a controversial origin story tied to overzealous die polishing.
+Even mid-grade examples of this variety achieve strong premiums, reflecting the sustained collector demand for properly authenticated specimens.

 History Of The 1972 Half Dollar

-The 1972 Kennedy half dollar emerged during a transformative period in American monetary history, representing the second year of production following the complete elimination of silver from circulation coins.
-President Nixon signed legislation on December 31, 1970, which eliminated the remaining 40% silver content from the half dollar, making 1971 the inaugural year for the new copper-nickel clad composition.
+The 1972 Kennedy half dollar emerged during a transformative period in American monetary history — specifically the second year of fully base-metal production after silver was eliminated entirely from the denomination.
+President Nixon signed legislation on December 31, 1970, which removed the remaining 40% silver content from the half dollar, making 1971 the first year of the copper-nickel clad composition.

 Also Read: Top 35 Most Valuable Franklin Half Dollar Worth Money (1948 – 1963)